 The MSP maintains pet and service animal relief areas at both terminals.

-- Post Security Checkpoint: Near entrance to Concourse E.
+- Post Security Checkpoint: Near entrance to Concourse E and near Gate C13 on the C/G Connector Bridge.

-- Pre-Security Checkpoint: Use the grassy area just outside and to right of Door 8 on Level 1 near baggage claim.
+- Pre-Security Checkpoint: Use the grassy area just outside of Door 8, on Level 1, near baggage claim.

 - Post Security Checkpoint: Near Gate H11.